glennhenry/cs-notes/docs/database-system/03-database-model/database-model.md

 We can enforce constraints on a database, they are specific rules or conditions that must be satisfied by the data in the database.

 ![ER diagram keys](./er-diagram-key.png)
-Source : Book page 149
+Source: Book page 149

 In the diagram, we indicate an attribute as the unique identifier of an entity set by underlining it.
 In this case, a studio is uniquely identified by its [primary key](/database-system/relational-data#primary--foreign-key), which is the name.

 ![ER diagram other constraints](./er-diagram-other-constraints.png)
-Source : Book page 150, 151
+Source: Book page 150, 151

 Other constraints include **referential integrity**, which is indicated by arrow head.
 It enforces that values in foreign key attributes match the values in the corresponding primary key attributes of the related entity.